swarnainece/Arrhythmia-Preempt/README.md

-Uzip the and extract the file.
+1) Uzip the and extract the FLAGGED_MIT-BIH Arrhythmia Database.zip file.